 Car Park 15 (Claymore Road) is designated a free parking area.

 Ticketless Parking Meters cater for staff, students and visitors who require one-off or casual parking on campus.
 After parking your vehicle within a marked parking bay in a car park, proceed to the nearest Ticketless Parking Meter within 15 minutes and enter the time that you wish to stay (4 hours or daily eTicket), and enter your licence plate registration.
 No paper tickets will be issued.
 There is no need to place stickers or permits on your vehicle.
 The Ticketless Parking Meters will accept credit cards or coins (no notes).
 A receipt will be issued on request.
 A full-day eTicket can also be purchased online through the University website.

 8.1 The University has implemented an ePermit system.The purchase of a six month or 12 month ePermit can be made online through the University website.
 They are available to all staff and students, and others who are part of the University community.
 If you are uncertain of your eligibility, contact Facilities Management (Parking Services).
 An ePermit does not guarantee a parking space. ePermits are not transferrable.

 8.2 Additional vehicles may be registered on an ePermit by submitting a form located on the University website.
 Only one vehicle nominated on an ePermit may be parked on the campus at any one time using that ePermit.
 If more than one nominated vehicle is parked on the campus, the additional vehicle/s must have a valid eTicket for the period it is parked on the campus.
-A vehicle registration may also be registered against one ePermit.
+A vehicle registration may only be registered against one ePermit.
 An infringement notice will be issued for non-compliance.

 8.3 Staff may salary sacrifice the purchase of an ePermit.
 Applications for the salary sacrifice ePermit are available on the USC Portal.
 Salary sacrifice deductions will be cancelled with a written request to USC Payroll or on termination of employment.